Books By George McNeish.

 For more than 200 years the African American was told he was not human and could expect no human rights.
 He was brainwashed into thinking he had no capability to survive on his own and needed a master to look after his affairs.
 Many were so convinced of their inferior abilities that they made no attempt to escape slavery, but the ones who did manage to break the bonds of slavery proved that the common beliefs were utterly false.
 Not only did they succeed but they succeeded despite adverse conditions.
 They came together in small communities and helped each other to overcome obstacles.
 In slavery they had learned of the God of Christianity and many carried that belief with them when they came to Canada.
 White Christians would usually make them feel unwelcome, so they established their own churches.
 The African Methodist Episcopal Church was born in the south when Black Christians suffered segregation in the Methodist churches of that area.
 In 1856 it was considered to be unsafe for black ministers to travel to the USA for conferences and so the African Methodist Episcopal Church in Canada split from their parent organization to form the British Methodist Episcopal Church.
 Canada then was a British Colony and the Church wanted to honour the country that gave them freedom when they named their new organization.

 Sometimes we tend to distance ourselves from human suffering when it happens to another group, but I take this very personally.
 Although I am not black, I am human, and slavery was a crime against humanity.
 Although the black population suffered more, slavery damaged all human society.
 Ancient forms of slavery were sanctioned in the Christian Bible but this more recent form was condemned back as far as the time of Moses.
 In ancient times one who owed money might sell himself into slavery or when enemies were captured during a time of war they would often be forced into slavery.
 Beginning in 1441 the first African Slaves were stolen from their homeland.
 The slave trade would continue to grow through the following centuries and would not end until the USA civil war ended it in 1865.
 In Exodus 21:16 we read, "And he that stealeth a man, and selleth him, or if he be found in his hand, he shall surely be put to death."
-It is clear from this verse that man stealing has always been abhorred and even one in possession of a stolen man was to receive the most severe punishment.
+It is clear from this verse that man stealing has always been abhorred.
 When the Christian Churches twisted the meaning of the Bible to justify this form of slavery they not only condemned an innocent population to slavery, they also condemned themselves to spiritual death.
 When someone is devoid of human spirit it is increasingly easy to do wrong and it gets more and more difficult to do what is right.

 Today we hear of terrible crimes perpetrated against the most innocent of our citizens.
 Young girls are brutally raped.
 Little children are kidnapped, used for sex and then murdered in an attempt to cover the original crime.
 The laws of the land keep these events down to a few cases, but imagine what would happen of these things were legal.
 What if, instead of condemning the child rapist, you protected his activity by law and made it illegal for the family of the child to interfere with his right.
 Now imagine this is your little daughter or son that is being raped by one who the law says you must respect as your master.
 This is just one example, if there is any other crime that repulses you more, imagine that one.
 I am not saying that these things were common place, but when we realize that such things still happen despite the law we can only assume they happened more often when the perpetrator had no fear of punishment.
 If the neighbours found out they would see him as a sick man but they would look the other way since he would have the right to do whatever he wanted with his property.